rwaples/Copenhagen/Files/day1.md

 Note that we are interested in calculating the derived allele frequency, so we need to specify a putative ancestral sequence.
 Also, we need to modify our filtering, since each population has only 20 samples.
 However, we relax the filtering in order to be sure that our site is covered.
-Finally, since we know analyse single populations, we can filter sites if they deviate from HWE.
+Finally, since we now analyse single populations, we can filter sites if they deviate from HWE.
 Please note that we also add PEL samples, admixed individuals from Peru.
 ```
 for POP in LWK TSI CHB PEL NAM